-055 Orientation and Career/Life Planning
+055 Orientation and Career/Life Planning 1 Unit

 Orientation to the philosophy, regulations, and services at Crafton Hills College, in order to assist students in understanding the scope and function of community college education.
 Also includes interest, aptitude, and work values and exercises, designed to prepare students to assume the responsibility for their educational and career/life planning.
-Short-term course, usually offered during the first eight weeks of the semester.
 Required of students entering college for the first time.

-058ABCD Career Development 1/4-1/2 Unit
+058ABCD Career Development 1/4-1/2 Unit Prerequisite: None.